fberger/yreddit/README.md

 yreddit
 =======

-Create a playlist with Reddit's top videos of the day.
+Create a Youtube playlist with Reddit's top videos of the day.